swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 124953.14257153569
 ```

 The closest common baudrate is : 115200.
-COnfigure the decoder and you should see ascii chars :
+Configure the decoder and you should see ascii chars :

 ![U-Boot string](../assets/UART_uboot_str.png)